istlab/Alitheia-Core/4143760-4167562/assignment2.md

 In order to remove yet another cyclic dependency, we moved two static methods from the `PluginConfigurator` to the `Plugin` class.
 This solves a part of the dependency between the two. `PluginConfigurator` still has a getter and setter for a `Plugin` object.
 This getter is never called, the setter is only called once and `PluginConfigurator` never uses the `Plugin` object in one of its methods.
 Therefore we removed the getter and setter and the variable declaration.
 Now the `PluginConfigurator` class doesn't depend on `Plugin`, thus the cyclic dependency is solved.

+### Don't Repeat Yourself (DRY)

+With Google CodePro AnalytiX we found several instances of violations of the DRY princliple.
+On should not copy past code, because you will introduce the same bug on multiple places and it's hard to maintain.
+In `FDSSerivceImpl` the methods `getInMemoryCheckout(ProjectVersion pv, Pattern pattern)` and `getCheckout(ProjectVersion pv, String path)` have more than 10 lines of code exactly the same.
+We extracted a part of the method to a new method called `getSCNAccesor(ProjectVersion pv)`.
+Also in `WebAdminRenderer` we reduced the amount of duplicate code.
+The methods `renderJobFailStats()` and `renderJobWaitStats()` had about 20 LOC in common.
+This time we made to methods which are now both called instead of those 20 LOC.

 ## Bug Fixes

 ### SchedulerStats